mhanyc/codingmental/content/articles/standalone-interactives-testing.md

     output: {
         filename: './testBundle.js'
     },
-    module: {
     ...
-    }
 };
 ```

 Update your package.json with the build directive and the test targets.
-I broke the unit and client tests into separate commands.
+I broke the unit and client-side tests into separate commands.
 ```
 "scripts": {
     ...